IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 ## Upgrading to a new local Edition or Extension

-The Edition or Extension upgrade is an import again, but for this time, it is a DELTA import onto the relevant branch.
+The edition or extension upgrade is an import again, but for this time, it is a DELTA import onto the relevant branch.
 First, we need to create an import job as before:

 ```json
 {